saar95/Ex2-OOP/README.md

  the game will start with the given level.

 There are 2 options for running this game:
-1.Use the command prompt and write the command line "java Ex2" and enter your ID and the number of level (need to press space between them).
+1.Use the command prompt and write the command line "java -jar Ex2.jar ID LEVEL" and enter your ID and the number of level (need to press space between them).
+2.Use the command promp and write the command line "java -jar Ex2.jar" .
-2.By pressing play in main Ex2, you will be request to enter your ID and the number of level you want to play and then press the button "start".
+You will be request to enter your ID and the number of level you want to play and then press the button "start".